Finding Your Ground

 We are humans sitting with other humans, with all the complexity that entails.
 Being human in this work is not a liability.
 It’s the foundation.
 We make space for the less talked-about parts — the impulse to fix when a client is struggling, the discomfort of not having answers, and learning to trust that presence itself is often enough.
 These things develop with time, with reflection, and with good company.

 The skills you’ll have in ten or fifteen years will be different from what you have now.
 But effectiveness and mastery are not the same thing.
 Therapists at every stage of development help people in meaningful ways.
-What matters most right now is staying curious, staying supported, and staying in the game long enough to get there.
+What matters most right now is staying curious, staying supported, and staying with it long enough to get there.

 That’s what this group is for.